 Here we now find significant deviations between the diffusion coefficients derived from the mean-square displacement and those obtained using Eq.
-6, in particular at low temperatures.
-As Figure 6a shows, the vacancy and the foreign atom can exhibit a rather concerted motion.
-As explained in the discussion of Figure 6, the foreign atom often just jumps back and forth because of the differences in the migration barriers for the movement of the foreign atom compared to the barriers for the ortho, meta, and para processes.
+6, in particular a low temperatures.
+As Fig. 6a shows, the vacancy and the foreign atom can exhibit a rather concerted motion.
+As explained in the discussion of Fig. 6, the foreign atom often just jumps back and forth because of the differences in the migration barriers for the movement of the foreign atom compared to the barriers for the ortho, meta, and para processes.
 Such correlations are obviously not fully reflected in Eq.
-6. At high temperatures when the relative difference between the different rates become less pronounced, these correlations matter less so that Eq.
-6 better captures the coupled diffusion of the foreign atom and the vacancy.
+6. At high temperatures when the relative difference